-The Professional version has got more useful features for the professional artists and the more advanced users.
-This includes unlimited Layers, editable Vector Layers or Supersmooth Antialiasing and can be used for commercial projects.
+The Professional version has got more useful features for professional artists and more advanced users.
+This includes unlimited Layers, editable Vector Layers, or Supersmooth Antialiasing and can be used for commercial projects.
 This is all on top of what you get in the personal version.

 We are pleased to announce a special offer for Flame Painter 2.0 to all our 1.x users.
 We love to make a special deal to who supported us from the beginning.
 We really appreciate all of your continued support.

 As promised, we want to make sure that you are benefiting from being first supporters – thus we are offering you a 50% discount on the Personal version.
 On top of that, our offer allows you to save $30 on our new Professional version.

 * $9.99 - Special price for users who purchased Flame Painter 1.x in April or May 2013, who will receive an extra $5 discount voucher (via email) to make sure you can get Flame Painter 2.0 without losing any value from their recent 1.x purchase.